 Don't forget about:Ian Kinsler, Tigers; Dustin Pedroia, Red Sox

 Like first base, the top two players are clear, regardless of which starts.
 Altuve has put himself squarely in the AL MVP Award discussion, and Cano has more than lived up to the idea that he'd be a big rebound candidate in 2016.
 Expect Yost or the players to do their best to try to find a way to squeeze Kinsler, who's having an outstanding year, onto the roster.

 Don't forget about:Carlos Correa, Astros

 This is where things get complicated.
-Even the most ardent Twins fan wouldn't argue that Nunez is a better player than Correa, and despite Nunez' career-best start, he's not even having a better season than Correa.
+Even the most ardent Twins fan wouldn't argue that Nunez is a better player than Correa, and despite Nunez's career-best start, he's not even having a better season than Correa.
 (Though Nunez does have a higher batting average, when you include on-base skills and power, Correa comes out ahead.)
-But the last-place Twins have baseball's most losses for a reason, and Joe Mauer's fade and Miguel Sano's injury makes it difficult to make their cases.
+But the Twins have baseball's most losses for a reason, and Joe Mauer's fade and Miguel Sano's injury make it difficult to make their cases.
 Expect to see Nunez here.

 Current fan choice:Manny Machado, Orioles